kaedroho/wagtail/docs/reference/pages/queryset_reference.rst

 Page QuerySet reference
 =======================

-All models that inherit from :class:`~wagtail.core.models.Page` are given some extra QuerySet methods accessible from their ``.objects`` attribute.
+All models that inherit from :class:`~wagtail.models.Page` are given some extra QuerySet methods accessible from their ``.objects`` attribute.

 Examples